Mohdfaraz21/Dev-Connect/README.md

 ### Message
 - `senderId`, `receiverId` — references to User
 - `message` — text content
+- `readBy` — array of user IDs who have read the message
+- `readAt` — timestamp when message was read
 - Index on `{ senderId, receiverId, createdAt }` for fast chat history queries
 - Timestamps enabled